Bagelman47/immortality_potion/README.md

 ## Potion Of Immortality

 The idea is simple.
 It adds an immortality potion.
 And it was actually pretty simple.
 I used MCreator since it's the most user-friendly option.
-The mod isn't finished yet, but will be soon.

 ### Requirements
 * **Minecraft Version**: 1.21.8